Creating a Safe Outdoor Dining Experience This Winter

 What potential solutions do restaurants have to chilly weather and layout concerns?

 • Heaters.
-Many restaurants and bars are adding heaters to their outdoor spaces in an effort to create a warm enough environment.
+Many restaurants and bars are adding heaters to their outdoor spaces to create a warm enough environment.
 Some businesses are offering blankets or suggesting customers bring their own.

 • Physical barriers.
-In addition to temperature control, restaurants and bars need to keep in mind proper distancing protocols.
+In addition to temperature control, restaurants and bars need to consider proper distancing protocols.
 Physical barriers can be installed in outdoor spaces to divide the airspace and maintain separate, safe areas for customers.
-For example, Sneeze Buddy™ Social Distance Separation Panels can be used to create separate dining enclosures outdoors.
-Freestanding modular frames or clear or suspended panels from above with chain or cables allow restaurants to configure the panels in whatever way works best for their outdoor space.
+For example, Sneeze Buddy™ Social Distance Separation Panels can create outdoor dining enclosures.
+Freestanding modular frames or clear or suspended panels from above with chains or cables allow restaurants to configure the panels in whatever works best for their outdoor space.

-Thermal insulated curtains can serve as a multipurpose solution: creating both separate spaces and helping to maintain a warmer temperature for customers sitting outside.
+Thermal-insulated curtains can serve as a multipurpose solution, creating separate spaces and helping to maintain a warmer temperature for customers sitting outside.

 Learn more about how AmCraft’s Sneeze Buddy™ panels and insulated curtains can help the food service industry weather the winter season.